-Inclusive leadership: all our leaders are measured on Diversity & Inclusion.
-During the last years, we have seen a significant improvement and as of today all our scores, across all diversity perspectives are above the benchmark.
+Inclusive leadership: All our leaders are measured on Diversity & Inclusion.
+In recent years, we have seen a significant improvement and our scores on inclusion are currently above the benchmark.

 External views and feedback: We have conducted a ‘Make Equal assessment’ in our large customer operations and stores organizations.
 Make Equal is an external organization that analyzed the Diversity & Inclusion situation at Tele2 and highlighted to us our Diversity & Inclusion strengths and opportunities, to keep us on track.

-Unbiasing recruitment: We have analyzed and reviewed our recruitment process to ensure equal opportunities to all.
-We count with a modern assessment tool to ensure all candidates have the same chance to join us.
+Unbiasing recruitment: We have analyzed and reviewed our recruitment process to ensure equal opportunities for all.
+We quantify using a modern assessment tool to ensure all candidates have the same chance to join us.

-Our 2+1 principle: When it comes to recruitment we follow two important principles: 1) we always hire the best candidate, and 2) we strive to hire two women for every one man.
-We see that this has had a clear impact on improving our gender diversity across different departments and levels at Tele2.
-In 2018, we recruited 30% female, in 2020 we hired 55% female and we have a goal for 2021 to ensure that 60% of our external recruitments are female.
+Our 2+1 principle: When it comes to recruitment, we follow two important principles: 1) we always hire the best candidate, and 2) we strive to hire two women for every one man.

-Our leaders care: We have tied parts of managers short-term incentives to the achievement of Tele2’s gender diversity goals.
+Our leaders care: We have tied parts of our managers’ short-term incentives to the achievement of Tele2’s gender diversity goals.

 Commitment to goals: We ensure all business units have their own ownership and clarity on their own gender diversity targets on top of our company-wide goals.